igrorp/pre-miRNA-plot/README.md

 ## Using pip

-You can install the program from pip as well, but you need to have the Vienna RNA package alrea
+You can install the program from pip as well, and it will automatically install all the Python packages but you need to have the Vienna RNA package alrea

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>